 Mercato Centrale, located in the San Lorenzo district, is a paradise for food lovers.
 It offers everything from fresh pasta and aged cheese to truffle spreads, baked goods, and regional wines.
 Upstairs, you’ll find a bustling food hall where locals and visitors gather for quick bites and relaxed lunches.

-One of which is the cooking class and market tour in Florence, which includes shopping for ingredients before heading into the kitchen.
+If you're interested in discovering the best flavors of the city, join one of the many culinary tours in Florence.
+One of these is the cooking class and market tour in Florence, which includes shopping for ingredients before heading into the kitchen.
 The guided street food tour with wine in Florence is also a fun way to explore the city through its snacks, vendors, and local flavors.

 Just steps away from Mercato Centrale, the leather stalls of San Lorenzo and the Santa Croce area come alive in early autumn.
 These are great spots to explore on your own or as part of shopping tours in Florence, especially if you’re hunting for handcrafted goods like belts, jackets, and bags.